Pebble transducers with unary output: Proof of Lemma - linked pairs

 \section{Proof of Lemma \ref{lem:linked} - linked pairs}

 We want to build a $0$-blind bimachine computing:

 We shall build a $1$-pebble bimachine computing $f_L$.
 Why not a $0$-blind?
-Because as claimed below, $f_L$ has a "linear growth".
-Thus the results of \cite{lhote2020pebble} (which "minimize" the number of pebbles used) will automatically build a $0$-pebble (= $0$-blind) bimachine\footnote{A direct construction of a $0$-blind bimachine is possible, but somehow more complex to explain.}.
+Because from a $1$-pebble bimachine we can build an equivalent $1$-marble bimachine (Corollary \ref{cor:pebmar}).
+But as claimed below, $f_L$ has a "linear growth", hence the results of \cite{doueneau20} (which "minimize" the number of marbles used) will automatically build a $0$-marble (= $0$-blind) bimachine\footnote{A direct construction of a $0$-blind bimachine is possible, but somehow more complex to explain.}.

 \begin{claim} $f_{L}(\forest) = \mc{O}(|\forest|)$. \end{claim} \begin{proof} Let $w \in A^+$, $\forest \in \facto{\mu}{w}$ of height at most $\mh$ (by definition of $f_L$, it is enough to only consider such inputs).
-Given $\nodi \in \nodes{\forest}$, we denote by $\up{\nodi}$ the set of nodes $\nodj$ which are either an ancestor of $\nodi$, or the right/left sibling of an ancestor of $\nodi$.
+Given $\nodi \in \nodes{\forest}$, we denote by $\up{\nodi}$ the set of nodes $\nodj \in \parti{\forest}$ which are either an ancestor of $\nodi$, or the right/left sibling of an ancestor of $\nodi$.
 Since the height is at most $\mh$, it follows that $|\up{\nodi}| \le 3\mh$.
 Furthermore:

 Since the frontiers have size at most $2^{\mh}$ (Lemma \ref{lem:sizef}), there exists $B \ge 0$ independent from $\forest$ and $w$ such that $\pro{\nodi,\nodj} \le B$ for all $\nodi, \nodj \in \nodes{\forest}$.